Should You Become an Instructional Designer?

 How to become an Instructional Designer

-1. Gain hands-on experience in instructional design through internships, fellowships, or volunteer opportunities.
+• Gain hands-on experience through internships, fellowships, or volunteer opportunities.

-2. Complete a degree in instructional design, instructional technology, educational psychology, or a relevant field.
+• Complete a degree in instructional design, instructional technology, educational psychology, or a related field.

-3. Obtain certification with an approved organisation such as the Level 5 Professional Diploma in Digital Learning Design.
-MOL Learn is an approved partner of the Digital Learning Institute
+• Get certified with an approved organisation, like the Level 5 Professional Diploma in Digital Learning Design from MOL Learn (an approved partner of the Digital Learning Institute).

-4. Build your online portfolio of instructional design projects to showcase your capabilities to potential employers.
+• Build an online portfolio to showcase your Instructional Design projects to potential employers.

 Next steps

-1. Apply for relevant job openings in education or training-related fields, such as corporate Learning & Development, academic instruction or e-learning.
+After you've gained some experience and qualifications, start applying for jobs in education or training-related fields, such as corporate Learning & Development, academic instruction, or e-learning.

-3. Continue learning and developing your professional skills by attending educational conferences, workshops, seminars or webinars on instructional design topics and trends.
+Keep learning and improving by attending educational conferences, workshops, seminars, or webinars on instructional design topics and trends.

 Job outlook and salary

-If you’re looking for a rewarding and intellectually stimulating career , then instructional design may be the perfect choice for you.
-As an Instructional Designer, you’ll have the opportunity to use your creative and analytical skills to help others learn, grow and achieve their goals
+If you’re looking for a career that’s rewarding and intellectually stimulating, Instructional Design may be for you.
+You’ll have the opportunity to use your creative and analytical skills to help others learn, grow, and achieve their goals

 With excellent job prospects and competitive salaries, this is an exciting and promising career path to consider.